How do I get the recovery rebate credit to be calculated on Form 1040, line 30?

 - Child's taxpayer identification number: The child has a valid work eligible Social Security number or an Adoption Taxpayer Identification Number (ATIN) that was issued before July 15, 2020."

 1$500 applies to the first EIP issued.
 The second EIP allows for $600 per qualifying child.
-The guidelines for a qualifying child are the same for both payments.
+The guidelines for a qualifying child are the same for both payments, with the exception of the tax year.
+EIP was based on the 2019 return; the RRC is based on the facts of the 2020 return.

 2The IRS FAQs say the end of the taxable year and mention 2019 with regards to the EIP.
 The taxable year for the purposes of the Recovery Rebate Credit is 2020, so the child would have to have been under the age of 17 as of December 31, 2020 to be a qualifying child.
 Review the worksheet in page 59 of the 1040 Instructions for details.